Benjamin144/My-Resume/README.md

 -   #### First Time Visitor Goals

-    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+    1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the person.

-        1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
-Underneath there is a Hero Image with Text and a "Learn More" Call to action button.
+        1. Upon entering the site, users are met with a solid deep bl ue navigation bar to go to explore a choice of three other pages.
+Beneath the nav bar the user is impacted by a dynamic full width background image that bears my full animated name and job title.
+The user can click simultaneously switch between arrow and job title once clicked on scrolls down to the lower extremities of the page.
-        2. The main points are made immediately with the hero image
-        3. The user has two options, click the call to action buttons or scroll down, both of which will lead to the same place, to learn more about the organisation.
+        2. Once there the user will quickly understand the purpose of the website which really is pre marketing a call to action, considering me as a potential employee, candidate or collaborator.
+        3. The user is free to scroll back up or back down the page to the footer, to see the details on how to stay in touch with me or choose to delve deeper into the website if still interested.
+With a handy 'back to the top' feature to save excessive scrolling.

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.

-        1. The site has been designed to be fluid and never to entrap the user.
-At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
-        2. At the bottom of the first 3 pages there is a redirection call to action to ensure the user always has somewhere to go and doesn't feel trapped as they get to the bottom of the page.
-        3. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.
+        1. The site has been designed to aid the user in making simple traditional choices when navigating around the site and the use of catchy imagery has been chosen to maintain interest, throughout their journey.
+           Each nav bar item is featured to keep the user engaged as much as possible with delayed hover/time effect.
+The logo in the top right hand corner is non desript and it's purpose is to lead the user to the homepage when on other pages of the site.
+        2. In keeping with the home page style of presentation, I have kept the style very basic and honest with alot of white-space with symbolism.
+The idea behind this is to help the user push through the site as quickly as possible, only focussing in on what is necessary at the time of reading.
+           I have therefore minimized my profile to a modal button where again the user can breifly access it or stay interested.
+        3. When the user clicks on the Skills Page, they are met with more bold inviting images and quote to keep the user further engaged.
+Purpose being that it may help the user to focus on the content and information they were seeking.
+           The use of the carousel is to further confirm the skillset on offer by me as a Front end web developer and how I would rate myself.
+        4. The user will be spending most of their time on this page, I have added a portfolio dropdown nav-item here so the user can see further examples of my learning of differing web development presentations.
+           On the final Contact Page the user can easily scroll down to a section where they have an option to get in touch with me

     3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
         1. Once the new visitor has read the About Us and What We Do text, they will notice the Why We are Loved So Much section.
         2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.
-        3. At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.
+        3. At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media links below which highlights the links to them.

 -   #### Returning Visitor Goals